bhisaac/5eFP/5eFP-SRD.md

 ## The Rule of 1 and 20

 The probability of rolling any number on a d20 (twenty-sided dice) is 1 in 20 or 5%.
 The probability of rolling any single number twice in a row on a d20 is 1 in 400 or 0.0025%.
-If you roll a 1 and then pass your turn, your chance of rolling a 1 on your next d20 roll returns to 5%.
+If you roll a 1 and then pass your turn or pause between die rolls, your chance of rolling a 1 on your next d20 roll returns to 5%.
 A d20 result of 20 is an automatic success, while 1 is an automatic failure.
 There is no free agency associated with automatic success or failure.
 So, 10% of all d20 die rolls produce results beyond your control.
 Let's take this to the next level and explore the rule of 20 and 1 in your real life.

 ### Rule of 1: HOW DID I FAIL?